 Competing for Senior-Level Finance & Accounting Positions Without a Master’s Degree

-It has become a common scenario in the world of finance and accounting: one senior-level candidate has 20 years of experience while the other has 10 and a master’s degree.
+It has become a common scenario in the world of finance and accounting: one senior-level candidate has 20 years of experience while the other has ten and a master’s degree.
 Which is more valued in today’s job market?
-And how can more experienced professionals differentiate themselves against those with advanced degrees?
+And how can more experienced professionals differentiate themselves from those with advanced degrees?

 In some fields like education and psychology, a master’s degree is often required even for entry-level positions.
 The barrier to entry is typically more penetrable in finance and accounting, but the decision to pursue a master’s degree can still feel like a necessity for those looking to gain an advantage.
 But how necessary is it?

 As of 2020, the unemployment rate of graduates with a bachelor’s degree was 5.5% compared to 4.1% for those with a master’s degree.
 In 2019, those figures stood at 2.2% and 2.0%, respectively, indicating an increase in line with the timing of the COVID-19 pandemic.
 Median weekly earnings between these two groups also tends to differ, with those with a bachelor’s degree earning $1,248 compared to $1,497 for those with a master’s degree.

 While these figures may convey advanced degrees as a must-have for those with C-suite aspirations, the rising costs of tuition and student loan debt can offset some of these advantages initially.
 Degrees obtained 15-20 years ago – especially in more technical fields – can also grow increasingly irrelevant over time with regard to the specialized knowledge and training a senior-level candidate might have to offer an employer today.
 This makes continuing education and staying engaged with industry trends and networks arguably more important than a decades-old degree.